FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Preferences=Lets you configure lichess so it responds the way you prefer.
 Appears in the profile drop-down menu at the top of all pages when signed in.
 Links to http://lichess.org/account/preferences

 Watch Lichess TV=Clicking this take you to the TV page, where you can watch the current game being aired on lichess TV.
 Appears on the "Play" page (http://lichess.org/) below the miniboard showing the current TV game, as well as appearing as a tab on the "Games" pages (http://lichess.org/games).
 Links to http://lichess.org/tv — the TV page.
-Please keep this string as short as possible.
+Please keep this sentence as short as possible.

 Previously on Lichess TV=A list of games that were aired on lichess TV before.
 Appears as a heading to a box below the board on the TV page (http://lichess.org/tv).